sfortis/frigate-viewer/README.md

 ## Security & Privacy

 - **Zero Storage**: No video or images stored on your device
+- **Isolation**: Keeping tokens, cookies, etc., in the app's private DOM storage rather than the device's web browser.
 - **Viewer Only**: All processing remains on your Frigate server
 - **Direct Connection**: No cloud services or intermediaries
 - **No Telemetry**: No analytics or usage tracking